Click here to subscribe to MXA: https://hi-torque.com/motocrossaction

 Cooper was the brainchild of Frank Cooper, owner of Apache Limited, the U.S. Maico distributor in Burbank, California.
 Cooper saw a gap in the marketplace between the inexpensive Japanese dirt bikes and the expensive and often quirky European brands.
-He approached Moto Islo, a high-volume Mexian commuter bike manufacturer, to build a dirt bike that would fill this gap.
+He approached Moto Islo, a high-volume Mexican commuter bike manufacturer, to build a dirt bike that would fill this gap.
 Moto Islo is named for the initials of its creator, Isidro Lopez.
-The Mexican-built Cooper would hopefully handle like a Maico, run like a Yamaha and cost less than the Japanese entries.
+Frank hoped the Mexican-built Cooper wouldhandle like a Maico, run like a Yamaha and cost less than the Japanese entries.

 The Cooper first appeared at the 1972 Long Beach Motorcycle Show.
 Beneath its distinctive yellow fiberglass side panels, fenders and fuel tank sat a Maico-inspired chromoly frame with a two-stroke engine that appeared in many ways to be a DT Yamaha clone.
 The front forks were Mexican-manufactured Betors, and the shocks were by Boge.
 The dry weight was 227 pounds (218 pounds for the motocross model) with a full 28 horsepower on tap.